Why stay inside the same four walls every day?

 Managing Outside Activities

-Always stick with your students, keep track of where they are by staying vigilant.
+Always stick with your students, and keep track of where they are by staying vigilant.
 Keep your clipboard with you and let them know that you’re keeping track of who is and isn’t there with the attendance roster you took that day.
 They always believe a person with a clipboard.
 For some reason, clipboards are the easiest, most effective tool I’ve used for managing my class.

 Ideas for what you can do outside with your students